 1. Owners of all residential rental properties in Lucas County must register with the Auditor.
-Compliance for the rental registry portion will begin enforcement in Toledo on June 30th, 2021.

 2. Owners of 1-4 unit properties built before 1978 must also get a Lead-Safe Certificate from the Toledo-Lucas County Health Department.
-Those who operate family childcare homes (e.g. in-home daycares) also need a lead-safe certificate but do not need to register with the Auditor’s rental registry.
+Those who operate family childcare homes (e.g. in-home daycare’s) also need a lead-safe certificate but do not need to register with the Auditor’s rental registry.

 1. Housing Choice Voucher (formerly Section 8) properties are not exempt and must get a Lead-Safe Certificate.

-2. Qualifying properties must pass a visual and dust wipe inspection performed by a local lead inspector.
+1. Qualifying properties must pass a visual and dust wipe inspection performed by a local lead inspector.
 The certificate is valid for 5 years.
 Fully abated properties are eligible for a 20-year certificate with proper documentation.

-5. After the first compliance date (June 30th, 2022 for the most at-risk census tracts), the Division of Code Enforcement will enforce the lead ordinance under the current nuisance housing code.
+4. After the first compliance date (December 31, 2025, for the most at-risk census tracts), the Division of Code Enforcement will enforce the lead ordinance under the current nuisance housing code.

 Visit our For Owners page for more information and resources available to property owners.